Azure SQL Database Hyperscale FAQ

 tempdb scale as my database grows

-tempdb database is located on local SSD storage and is configured based on the compute size that you provision.
+tempdb database is located on local SSD storage and is sized proportionally to the compute size that you provision.
 Your

 tempdb is optimized to provide maximum performance benefits.